-- 6.1 The Cabinet received an initial report on the MTFS at its meeting on 26 July 2023 and it agreed the approach set out in that report to development of an MTFS for 2024/25 2028/29 and a budget for 2024/25. - 6.2 Public consultation on the budget has been carried out, with a survey which is due to close on 28 August 2023.
-Details will be circulated to members once they are available and they are encouraged to review the findings and assess whether the budget proposals are consistent with public expectations and aspirations.
+- 6.1 The Cabinet received an initial report on the MTFS at its meeting on 26 July 2023 and it agreed the approach set out in that report to development of an MTFS for 2024/25 2028/29 and a budget for 2024/25. - 6.2 All four Policy Advisory Committees have considered the matter and three PACs recommended that the Cabinet approve the recommendations as proposed.
+The Corporate Services Policy Advisory Committee recommended that: